knpuniversity/stripe/knpu/ep2-subscriptions/monthly-to-yearly.md

 So far, we *only* offer monthly plans.
 But sheep *love* commitment, so they've been asking for *yearly* options.
 Well, great news!
-After all that upgrade stuff we just handle, this is going to be *easy*.
+After all that upgrade stuff we just handled, this is going to be *easy*.

 ## Creating the New Plans